Resources for Sufferers

 "I need the fix.
 I am prone to low or dark feelings when I do not have access to wealth and power.
 The next pile of money, the next corporate sponsor, the next chance I may get to win, or to sit on the board of a powerful corporation or in a giant lobbying firm -- it all makes me feel better, safer, less afraid, more alive, and in control.
 The power and access is all I need, and I cannot stop myself from pursuing more and more."

-We will send all those who failing our test information on how to attend anonymous meetings of Wealth and Power Addicts (WAPA) Anonymous.
-National Intervention founded these meetings, but only a few have sprouted.
+We will send all those who failing our test information on how to attend anonymous meetings of Wealth and Power Addicts Anonymous (WAPAA).
+National Intervention volunteers founded these meetings, but only a few have sprouted.
 As we grow them elsewhere, we discreetly provide any who are interested with information on how to attend meetings near you, as well as other resources for wellness, mindfulness, and recovery.

-Because the dopamine receptors in the brain while addicted work similarly, regardless of the stimulus, Gamblers Anonymous serves as an alternative if there are not WAPA meetings near you.
+Because the dopamine receptors in the brain while addicted work similarly, regardless of the stimulus, Gamblers Anonymous serves as an alternative if there are not WAPAA meetings available to you.
+Again, you may also benefit from immediately connecting to resources available at the National Council on Problem Gambling.

 You Are Not Alone.

 All of us can benefit from a community with those who have also set the intention of reconnecting with the sense of wholeness.
 Most studies confirm that addiction first enters our lives through the cracks in this sense of connection.
-Celebrity recovery advocate, Russell Brand, has organized dozens of specialists in an online course, entitled, Commune, for those who prefer to use the internet in their search to learn more about how it is that recovery, especially in our system, is for all of us.
+Addiction and recovery expert, Dr. Gabor Maté provides online and text resources for those seeking support for underlying trauma in order to more deeply grasp their personal path to recovery.
+We encourage this approach.
+Underlying causes, especially in our system, is for all of us.

 Do you like this page?